Eurovision Song Contest gets off to a tense start, overshadowed by Gaza - Finance news and analysis from Global Banking & Finance Review

 "Unfortunately we will need large security measures because of people like you, for example.
 That will incur great expense, but we will nevertheless hold a festival of togetherness, I can promise you that," he said.

-The joint head of Amnesty International Austria, Shoura Hashemi, said on X Ludwig should apologise for his "unbearable, false, divisive" remarks aimed at peaceful protesters.
+The joint head of Amnesty International Austria, Shoura Hashemi, said on X that Ludwig should apologise for his "unbearable, false, divisive" remarks aimed at peaceful protesters.

 Austrian officialdom is strongly supportive of Israel, and pro-Palestinian protests are small.
 A handful of protests are planned this week, with attendance estimated at up to 3,000.

-Boycotts and International Response
+Boycotts and International Reactions

 IRELAND SAID ATTENDANCE WOULD BE 'UNCONSCIONABLE'